 This is an evolving specification; the release cycle assumes some degree of change will happen across versions.
-We've established a versioning protocol and will be clearly communicating the version of the artefacts that are employed by the CA:FeX Interoperability Specifications and will ensure testing aligns to it.
+(Read more about the versioning protocol here.)
 There will be a process in place to monitor changes in the current versions of the IHE profiles which will be incorporated in future versions of the CA:FeX Interoperability Specifications based on our interoperability roadmap.